 Because your jawbone tends to shrink when you’re wearing dentures (and may shrink faster with cheap dentures), dentures need to be refit–or relined–occasionally.
 You might be tempted to try this at home, especially if you’re unhappy with the practice where you got your dentures.

-But just like soft liner kits, denture reline kits can damage or ruin your dentures.
+But just like soft liner kits, DIY denture reline kits can damage or ruin your dentures.
 And there’s an additional problem–you might end up with dentures that fit even worse than before.
 These poorly fitting dentures can be uncomfortable and they can cause major bite problems that have impacts beyond your mouth, such as neck pain, headaches, and mobility problems.
 Dentures that don’t fit properly give themselves away.
 If you want dentures that don't look fake, talk to a denture dentist about a reline or replacement for your dentures.

 Dentures You Will Be Happy with